renatabiniek/winter-wedding/README.md

 13. Select GitHub as deployment method.
 14. Enter the name of the repository you want to connect to and click **Connect**.
 15. Select one of the deployment options - Automatic Deployments or Manual - to deploy the app.
-16. Once sucessfully deployed, a **View** button will appear and take you to a mock terminal.
+16. Once successfully deployed, a **View** button will appear and take you to a mock terminal.

 ### Forking to GitHub Repository